davidrbourke/KCAD/7. Secrets/README.md

 Need etcd-client installed to query etcd.
 `apt-get install etcd-client`

-### Check if encryption at test is enabled
+### Check if encryption-at-rest is enabled
 On the pod:

 `ps -auz | grep kube-api | grep "encryption-provider-config"` or
 `cat /etc/kubernetes/manifests/kube-apiserver`
 If enabled there will be a setting for --encryption-provider-config

 ### Set encryption at reset